SpaceStation09/MaskAsGas/DOC/PacketStructure.md

-# Data Distribution in Packet
+# Data Distribution in RedPacket

 ## Packed1